-For tourism purposes, the NPG is great: here you’ll find all the original portraits you’ve seen reproduced in every art book, history book and documentary.
+For tourism purposes, the NPG is absolutely one of the best London art galleries: here you’ll find all the original portraits you’ve seen reproduced in every art book, history book and documentary.
 You can walk through the lines of Kings, Queens, nobility and celebrity, tracing the changing conceptions of power, propaganda and even the individual.

 OK: if you’ve done the Portrait Gallery, now you can do the National Gallery.

 This is another remarkable collection of gifts and beneficences.
 I find it a bit impersonal, lacking the charm and cohesion of the collections at the Tate Britain and Saatchi, but there are some undeniably fantastic works you wouldn’t want to miss.
 Epic Turners alongside Rembrandts and Cézannes may make the collection scattershot, but many of the pieces, taken individually, are pretty great.

 It’s interesting to note that, unlike many national galleries across Europe such as the Louvre or Amsterdam’s Rijksmuseum which are, at their core, the “royal art collection”, here the Royal Family here have kept hold of all their arty baubles.
 Instead, the National Gallery is entirely founded upon donations, of either art or funds, and many of those donations specify that the Gallery never charge admission to see the works in its collection.
 (They will charge for special exhibits though…but stick to the collection.
 It’s all you really need.)

 For five generations, the Wallace family (that’s the Marquesses of Hertford to plebs like you and me) collected works of art and porcelain, and at the end of the 19th century, the whole lot was bequeathed to the nation.
 Lucky nation!